Functional JavaScript: basic concepts

 const userName = users.map(composeName);

-In general point-free style is more declarative and readable, facilitating function composition as will see.
+In general point-free style is more declarative and readable, and also makes function composition easier, as we’ll see later.

 Compose and pipe

-In algebra "function composition" refers to the process of transforming a sequential set of unary functions into nested ones, so the result of one function will be passed as parameter to the one wrapping it.
+In algebra, function composition refers to the process of transforming a sequential set of unary functions into nested ones, so that the result of one function is passed as a parameter to the next, wrapping it.

-We express that we compose them with the syntax:
+We express that we compose them with the following syntax:

 f \circ g =(g(x))

-Which means that we execute g(x) first, and then f(x) with its result.
+Which means that we are executing g(x) first, and then f(x) with its result.

-It is important to note that function composition is not commutative:
+It’s important to emphasize that composition is not commutative:

 f \circ g \neq g \circ f

-Given two functions we would be able to execute one within the other:
+Given two functions, we can execute one inside the other:

 language-javascript